Ever noticed that taking breaks can boost your productivity? It might seem counterintuitive but resting…

 To help you create your time plan, here are some steps to consider implementing:

 Remember, it may take some time to adjust and for changes to stick.
-If necessary, get an accountability partner to help you stay on focused on the goal of keeping control of your time.
+And think about working with an accountability partner to help you stay on focused on the goal of keeping control of your time.

 This Post Has 0 Comments